 Your Digital Mad World Forum experience

-Listen: Hear from over 100 cross-industry speakers from a wide range of sectors, all sharing their knowledge and experience on workplace culture, mental health and wellbeing.
+Listen: Hear from cross-industry speakers from a wide range of sectors, all sharing their knowledge and experience on workplace culture, mental health and wellbeing.
 With C-level keynotes, thought-provoking panels, interactive round table discussions and workshops.

-Share: Our interactive round tables and workshops cover everything from defining a mental health and wellbeing strategy through to legal clarity around evolving regulations.
-This is a real opportunity to learn from your cross-industry peers on how they are approaching the same challenges as you.
+Share: Our backstage rooms are a real opportunity to learn from your cross-industry peers on how they are approaching the same challenges as you.

-Learn: Our 3 conference tracks focused on "Engagement, Talent, Culture", "Leadership & Collaboration" and "The Future" allow you to dive deeper into best practice case studies, delivering a rich experience with actionable takeaways.
+Learn: Our 3 conference tracks focused on "Engagement, Talent, Culture", "Leadership & Collaboration" and "The Future" allow you to dive deeper into best practice case studies, with actionable takeaways.

-Discover: Visit our exhibition and TechTalk innovation showcase to immerse yourself in the now and next of mental, physical and financial health, management practices, employee benefits and employee engagement.
+Discover: Visit our supplier showcase and TechTalk innovation showcase to immerse yourself in the now and next of mental, physical and financial health, management practices, employee benefits and employee engagement.